Information Disclosure Following the TCFD Recommendations

 • *6Scope: Food loss and waste occurring from receipt of raw materials to delivery (distribution) (domestic consolidated basis; intensity; compared to FY2020/3).
 Food loss and waste is defined as food waste that is disposed of thorough incineration or landfill, excluding food waste recycled into fertilizer or feed, etc.

-• *7“One Chocolate for One Smile” campaign: Donates one yen for every purchase of applicable products during the campaign period to support children in cacao-producing countries.
+• *7“One Chocolate for One Smile” campaign: Donates a part of sales of eligible products to support children in cacao-producing countries by improving their educational environment, etc.

 Going forward, we will also consider deepening our response and expanding the scope of our scenario analysis.